datanav/docs/configuration.rst

      - 100
      -

+   * - ``disable_set_last_seen``
+     - Boolean
+     - If this flag is set to 'true', it will no longer be possible to reset or set the 'last seen' parameter for this pipe.
+The primary use case for this property is when you need to protect the pipe from accidental resets.
+     - False
+     -

    * - ``source``
      - Object
      - A configuration object for the :ref:`source <source_section>` component of the pipe.
 It can be omitted if